 How to Make Your Old Tattoo Look Good Again

-You could be excused for thinking that tattoos weren't around much before the now current revival in popularity and social acceptance, that they are currently experiencing.
+Tattoos are enjoying a wave of current popularity and social acceptance.
+Everyone's getting one, so you could be excused for thinking that tattoos are a relatively new trend.
 But tattoos have been around for centuries.
-Although you're probably not that old, many of us are sporting a tattoo that is at least a decade old, plus showing that age too.
+Although you're probably not that old, many of us are sporting a tattoo that is at least a decade old, and showing that age, too.

-The reality is that our tattoos grow old and age, just as we do.
-Over time the ink will spread underneath the skin, blurring once straight, bold outlines and making them appear to blend together in the design.
-Colors begin to fade, lose their vibrancy and often take on a blue blob shape.
-Words and verses merge into one another, no longer able to be read.
+The reality is that our tattoos grow old and age just as we do.
+Over time, the ink will spread underneath the skin, blurring once-straight and bold outlines and making them blend together.
+Colors begin to fade, lose their vibrancy, and take on a blob-like appearance.
+Words and verses merge into one another, no longer legible.

-Our environment, particularly the sun, damages and fades tattoo's prematurely.
-Using a sun protection lotion is one way to extend the life of your tattoo and moisturizing the skin where your tattoo is.
-Unfortunately, once the damage is done theres no way to reverse that damage entirely.
+Our environment, particularly the sun, damages and fades tattoos prematurely.
+Moisturizing and using a sun protection lotion is one way to extend the life of your tattoo but unfortunately, once the damage is done, there's no way to reverse it entirely.

-The colors in a tattoo is usually the first area of the tattoo to show wear.
-Re-coloring faded of tattoos that have maintained their outlines can make them current again.
-This is also the opportunity to repair or fix any errors or parts of your tattoo design, you honestly never really liked.
+The colors are usually the first thing in a tattoo to show wear.
+Re-coloring faded tattoos that have maintained their outlines can make them current again.
+This is also the opportunity to repair or fix any errors or parts of your design that you honestly never really liked.

-Have you considered, encompassing the old tattoo into a larger, more complex tattoo design.
-What about developing it into a sleeve, back job, stocking or body suit.
-What can be done to an old tattoo, when blended into a new tattoo is mind boggling and totally inspiring.
+Have you considered, encompassing the old ink into a larger, more complex tattoo design?
+What about developing it into a sleeve, back job, stocking, or body suit?
+What can be accomplished when blending an old into a new tattoo is mind-boggling and totally inspiring.

-For a fast tattoo fix up, consider using Aftershock Exfoliating Gel.
-Developed with Alpha Hydroxy Acids derived from natural grapes, lemons, pineapple and passion fruit this amazing ink rejuvenator gel will assist with removing old, dull, dead skin that has grown on any aging tattoo.
+Consider using Aftershock Exfoliating Gel.
+Developed with alpha hydroxy acids derived from natural grapes, lemons, pineapple, and passion fruit, this amazing ink rejuvenator gel will assist with removing old, dull, dead skin that has grown on any aging tattoo.

 Although this option has immediate results, to continue to enjoy the benefits of using Aftershock Exfoliating gel you will need to incorporate the process into your monthly routine.